vlpakhomov/mipt-cpp/string/README.md

 - Implementation encapsulation principle using class methods.
 - Implementation information hiding principle using access specifiers.
+- Following the C++ style (not use C functions such as memset, use std toolkit).
-- Use clang-tidy linter for static code analysis.
+- Use clang-tidy linter for general static code analysis.
+- Use clang-format for reformat code following the Google C++ Code Style.
+- Use cpplint linter for static code analysis of conforms to Google C++ Code Style.

 <p align="right"><a href="#string">Back to top ⬆️</a></p>